 He has sat on the boards of various health and academic start-ups and was the President of the prestigious Cambridge University Technology & Entrepreneurship Club (CUTEC) with an interest in medical technologies.

 Since 1994, Theo has been involved in international competitive rowing and competed as a semi-pro cyclist in the US under Olympic coaching.
 While sports has always been Theo’s core pursuit, he diversified academically as a graduate of Imperial College (London, UK), Singularity University (NASA, Silicon Valley), Trinity College of Music (London, UK) and Bikram Yoga College of India (Los Angeles, USA).

 Theo discovered Hot Yoga after multiple cycling injuries led to spine surgery.
-After rehabilitating his spine over the last decade, he now maintains his health combining Hot Yoga, Calisthenics and Cycling as well as spending time with his baby girl Aria and yellow lab Obree.
+After rehabilitating his spine over the last decade, he now maintains his health combining Hot Yoga, Calisthenics and Cycling as well as spending time with his baby girl Aria.
 Theo is nowadays committing all his time in sharing his experience on the importance of marrying sports, Yoga and Cross-Training into a unified strong mental discipline.